dijasila/GPAW/doc/exercises/eels/eels.rst

 The EELS spectrum is calculated with the :meth:`~gpaw.response.df.DielectricFunction.get_eels_spectrum` method, that takes the momentum transfer q as a parameter.
-This parameter is restricted to be the difference between two k-points from the ground state calculation, so let's choose the smallest q possible:
+This parameter is restricted to be the difference between two k-points from the ground state calculation.
+Let's choose the smallest q possible:  If you used `N\times N\times N` k-points then that will be ``[1.0 / N, 0, 0]``:

 .. literalinclude:: eels.py
     :start-after: # Momentum transfer